June 01, 2025

 Proving Overload in a Truck Accident Case

 Building a case starts with the facts.
 Police reports and black box data often show how fast the truck was going and when the brakes were used.
 Weigh station logs and past inspection records can reveal a history of violations.
-Witnesses may testify about how the truck handled right before the crash.
+Witnesses may testify about how the truck was handled right before the crash.
 In some cases, engineers can help explain how the extra weight led to the accident.

 Contact Our Indiana Truck Accident Attorney Today

 If you were hurt in a heavy truck accident, the cause may trace back to a company that ignored the rules.
 Overloaded trucks put everyone at risk, and the people responsible should be held accountable.
-At Custy Law Firm | Accident & Injury Lawyers, our Indiana truck accident attorney can help you understand your legal rights and fight for the compensation you deserve.
+Our team at Custy Law Firm | Accident & Injury Lawyers, our Indiana truck accident attorney, can help you understand your legal rights and fight for the compensation you deserve.
 Call us at (219) 286-7361 for a free consultation.